griddynamics/Behavior-Analytic-Starter-Kit/docs/Developer-Guide--Overview.md

 * Behavior analytics platform
 * Web store

+As a developer you can investigate starter kit insights and learn more about developing analytics applications in Hadoop, you can modify a variety of launch parameters and source code.

 As a user you can run recommendation processor against transaction log to get recommendations and use it in the web store.
-As a developer you can investigate starter kit insights and learn more about developing analytics applications in Hadoop.
-You can modify a variety of parameters and source code, use your product catalog and even use sample of your real transaction log to generate recommendations.
+Also you can use your product catalog and even use sample of your real transaction log to generate recommendations.